-As hardy fish, common goldfish can survive at extreme temperatures, but that doesn’t mean they should.
-Water that’s too hot or too cold will be uncomfortable for your goldfish and could stress them.
+They are a hardy fish, they can survive at extreme temperatures, but that doesn’t mean they should.
+Water that’s too hot or too cold will be uncomfortable for them and could stress them.
 They can even die from sudden drastic changes in temperature.

-The optimum water temperature for a common goldfish Is between 65 and 72 degrees Fahrenheit.
+The optimum water temperature Is between 65 and 72 degrees Fahrenheit.

 While most heated houses should be able to maintain this temperature all year round, it’s not a bad idea to have a basic water heater as a backup, just in case of an emergency, like a breakdown of your central heating.